luizbgomide/EclipsePhase2e-ptbr/src.clean_html/10/04-hypercorporations.md

 ## Agritech and Pharma

 Everyone needs food, and you'd be surprised how much comes from members of the **Prosperity Group** conglomerate.
-They are involved in agriculture, aquaculture, hydroponics, vat foods, and pharmaceuticals, and are considered the primary source of cheap but "real" (non-fabricated) foods.
+They are involved in agriculture, aquaculture, hydroponics, vat foods, and pharmaceuticals, and are considered the primary source of cheap but “real” (non-fabricated) foods.
 Other notable food and drug hypercorps include **XenoPharma** (developing new products from xenoflora and -fauna), **Finosa Labs** (linked to drug cartels), and **Gingko Biosciences** (micrograv agripods and faux meats of every persuasion).

 ## Banking and Finance